ajerni/langchain-zim-generator-pinecone/README.md

 This App uses langchain and OpenAI to create an index.html file containing ZIM code.
 This version has the embeddings hosted in a vectorestore at Pinecone.

-Here is a development version using FAISS vectorstory in-memory:
+Here is a development version using FAISS vectorstor in-memory:

 https://github.com/ajerni/langchain-zim-generator